mikeisadev/WP-Custom-Translations-Plugin/readme.md

 - Improvements on ID management, now it's only on the code, but there is the choice to select between UUID or UINT (unique integers incrementally added)
 - Bug fixing on search results pagination and pagination on React Typescript frontend
 - Better management on the frontend on how inputs are updated (when typing the new translation or string to translate) and how this action is made while searching
+- An advice message (alert javascript message) is added if you didn't saved translations to avoid losing progress for mistake.

 ## License
 This plugin is licensed under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html).